Srmacam/sammacam.com/README.md

 # sammacam.com
-Static website created for the cloud resume challenge by Forrest Brazeal
+Static website created for the cloud resume challenge by Forrest Brazeal.

 The website can be accessed at [sammacam.com](https://sammacam.com)